eduairet/dotnet-console-api-example/notes/data-structures.md

     ```CSHARP
     List<string> vegetables = new List<string>(); // No values
     List<string> vegetables = new List<string>() { "Carrot" }; // Values
-    // Or in a simplified way
+    // Or in a simplified way (check if your .NET version supports it)
     List<string> vegetables = new() { "Carrot", "Cucumber" };
     Console.WriteLine(vegetables[0]); // Carrot
     vegetables.Add("Onion"); // With lists we can add any element